brodieaustin/poisoned-well-novel/poisoned-well.md

 "Agreed," said Quill.
 He produced a handful of coins and handed them to the ferryman.
 "Now may we get going?"

-"After you, master," the ferryman said with an exagerated flourish of his hands.
+"After you, master," the ferryman said with an exaggerated flourish of his hands.

 They loaded the wagon onto the ferry.
 The boy, who seemed reluctant to look Manan in the eyes, strapped it down with heavy rope.
 The beast performed well.
-He obviously was used to travelling this way.
+He obviously was used to traveling this way.
 As they cast off from the stubby dock, Manan went inside the wagon and began to prepare the tonics for the ferryman.

 In the cabinets of herbs and minerals and other distillations, Manan's fingers quickly picked from the stock.
-She stuffed three bottles with the materials she selected, then filled thebottles with water from the remaining vessel, taking a few sips herself.
+She stuffed three bottles with the materials she selected, then filled the bottles with water from the remaining vessel, taking a few sips herself.
 If only Ethne had been there, she could have warmed the mixture to a proper temperature to release the characteristics of the materials.

 But Ethne was not there.
 She was not stuffed underfoot into the smuggler's compartment.
 She was not on the raft, letting the sun warm her face.
 She was not even whining about this or resisting that.
-Manan began to cry, but scoleded herself for being so stupid.
+Manan began to cry, but scolded herself for being so stupid.
 She hardly knew Ethne.
 Now their ways had parted, just as she had parted ways with countless others in her life.
 Such was the nature of life.
 So many people wandering through this world.
-What was the chance that any two of them could stick together for a meaningful amoutn of time?
+What was the chance that any two of them could stick together for a meaningful amount of time?

 When she reappeared, Quill and the ferryman were talking.
 "Has anyone told you that you're the image of Lord Corby.
 You might as well be him in disguise."